ForseXll/jokes/README.md

-Just putting together a simple website for practice of vanilla Javascript.
+Put together a simple joke website to practice API with vanilla Javascript.